Laminations from the Main Cubioid: Introduction

 Since, by Lemma~\ref{pic}, the gap $G(c)$ is quadratic, there are many preimages of $\ol A$ on the boundary of $G(c)$.
 Replace them all by the corresponding preimages of $M$ (e.g., replace $\ol{A}$ by $M$).
 It follows that the newly constructed gap $W$ is a quadratic invariant stand alone Fatou gap with major $M=M(W)$ as desired.
 The last claim of the lemma easily follows. \end{proof}

 Let us summarize the above results.
 Let $c$ be a critical leaf.
-We will now define an invariant stand alone quadratic Fatou gap determined by $c$.
+We will now define an invariant stand alone quadratic Fatou gap $U(c)$ determined by $c$.
 Even though in the beginning of this section we announced that we will consider a given invariant stand alone quadratic Fatou gap $U$, we choose the notation $U(c)$ for the gap determined by $c$ to reflect the fact that $U(c)$ has the same properties (i.e., that it is an invariant stand alone quadratic Fatou gap).
+In what follows we will use the notation $L(c), \Pi(c)$ and $G(c)$ introduced above.

-The orbit of $c$ can be of three types.
-First, the orbit of $c$ can be contained in $L(c)$.
+The orbit of a critical leaf $c$ can be of three types.
+First, the orbit of $c$ can be contained in $L(c)$ so that no endpoint of $c$ is periodic.
 Then we set $U(c)=G(c)$ and call $U(c)$ and the leaf $c$ \emph{regular critical}.
 Second, an endpoint of $c$ can be periodic with the orbit of $c$ contained in $\ol{L(c)}$.
 By Lemmas~\ref{picper} and ~\ref{l:perpic}, then $\Pi(c)$ consists of $U'$, $C'(c)$, and first pullbacks of $C'(c)$ to holes of $U$ for some invariant quadratic gap $U=U(c)$ with a periodic major $M(U)$ (the gap $U$ can be defined as the convex hull of all non-isolated points in $\Pi(c)$).
 This defines the gap $U(c)$ in that case.
 Then we call the gap $G(c)$ an \emph{extended \ca\, gap}, and the critical leaf $c$ a \emph{\ca\,} critical leaf.
 Third, there can be $n>0$ with $\si^n(c)\nin \ol{L(c)}$.
 Denote by $n_c$ the smallest such $n$.
 Then $G(c)$ has a periodic major of period $n_c$ and we set $U(c)=G(c)$ and call this gap a \emph{gap of periodic type}.
-Only regular critical gaps or gaps of periodic type can be invariant quadratic gaps of laminations (a critical leaf with a periodic endpoint would imply that the corresponding equivalence class is infinite because in this case we will have a countable concatenation of leaves which have to connect points from the same equivalence class).
+Only regular critical gaps or gaps of periodic type can be invariant quadratic gaps of laminations (a critical leaf with a periodic endpoint would imply that the corresponding infinite canonical caterpillar is contained in one class, a contradiction with condition (E3) of Definition~\ref{d:lam}).

-Given a periodic leaf $\ell$, when can we guarantee by just looking at its dynamics that $\ell$ is in fact the major of an invariant quadratic gap of periodic type?
-We show below in Lemma~\ref{l:posholes} that properties listed in Lemma~\ref{bndcrit}(2) are basically sufficient for $\ell$ to be the major of this kind.
+We show below in Lemma~\ref{l:posholes} that properties listed in item (2) of Lemma~\ref{bndcrit} are basically sufficient for a periodic leaf $\ell$ to be the major of a quadratic invariant gap of periodic type.
 The arguments in Lemma~\ref{l:posholes} are related to those in Lemma~\ref{l:lameqsemi}.

 \begin{lem} Let $\ell=\ol{xy}$ be a $\si$-periodic leaf of period $r$ with $\si^r$-fixed endpoints for which there is a unique component $Z$ of $\ol{\disk}\sm \orb_\si(\ell)$ such that any two iterated images of $\ell$ are disjoint or coincident edges of $Z$.
 Then a hole of $Z$ with length greater than $\frac13$ exists if and only if $Z$ is a semi-laminational set.
 In that case an eventual $\si$-image of $\ell$ that corresponds to the major hole of $Z$ is a major of a quadratic invariant gap of periodic type. \end{lem}